Rail transport in Wales: Criticism of funding and "England and Wales" projects

 In 2023, the UK Government classed Northern Powerhouse Rail, as another "England and Wales" project, which would have given Wales a Barnett consequential of £1 billion if classed as an "England" project.
 The decision was criticised by the Welsh Liberal Democrats.
 In January 2025, ministers of the new Labour UK Government admitted that Wales' railways has had issues with low funding, with a government source stating it "suffered chronic underinvestment".
 Transport Secretary Heidi Alexander stated in a letter that funding for Wales' railways has been as "low levels" for recent years, while Welsh secretary, Jo Stevens, claimed that the previous Conservative UK Government conducted "14 years of underfunding", while also dismissing concerns over HS2 funding.
-In June 2025, East West Rail, a rail project between Oxford and Cambridge, was reclassified from an "England" to an "England and Wales" project.
+In June 2025, East West Rail, it was revealed that a rail project between Oxford and Cambridge, was classified as an "England and Wales" project.

 In June 2025, the new Labour UK Government, announced Wales would receive £445 million for its railways over the next ten years as part of the 2025 Spending Review.
 David Chadwick, a Welsh Liberal Democrat MP, called the amount "insulting", with other opposition parties criticising the small amount of funding.
 In response to Chadwick, Darren Jones, Chief Secretary to the Treasury, stated that Chadwick should be "a little more grateful".
-In comparision, the Conservatives claimed that they spent £1.1 billion on Wales' railway infrastructure between 2014 and 2024.
+In comparison, the Conservatives claimed that they spent £1.1 billion on Wales' railway infrastructure between 2014 and 2024.
 While the Liberal Democrats and Plaid Cymru state that due to HS2 being classed as "England and Wales" but not passing through Wales, that was Wales was losing out on billions, whereas the Labour Welsh Government stated a smaller figure of £431 million was lost due to the classification.